b-rozum/library-openrefine/_episodes/01-introduction.md

 * Resolve inconsistencies in a data set
 * Help you split data up into more granular parts
 * Match local data up to other data sets
-* Enhance a data set with data from other sources
+* Enhance a data set with data from other sources -- like from all the sites now disappeared from the government.

 Some common scenarios might be: